nosir/cleave.js/doc/js-api.md

 You will only need to call this when dealing with country switching for a phone input field.

 e.g. user selected a different country option via a form `<select>`, which triggered the country change.
-See more in [Phone formatter usage](https://github.com/nosir/cleave.js/blob/master/doc/phone-lib-usage.md)
+See more in documentation [phone lib usage](https://github.com/nosir/cleave.js/blob/master/doc/phone-lib-usage.md) section.

 ## Options